Filter by Category:

 On presentation day, every class at Albany Elementary School cycled through the “museum” of famous Americans.
 Each character wore a red paper star on his shoulder to serve as a “button.”
 The listener pressed the button, and the student delivered his memorized first-person report.
 (NOTE: Each student delivered his speech 30-50 times throughout the day, depending on how many classes/students attended the museum.
 Not only did the presentations get better and better throughout the day with all this experience, but the students’ confidence increased, too.
 And to think these are second graders!
 WOW!)

-(Grades 4-8) Professionally Bound Books
+Professionally Bound Books (Grades 4-8)

 Fifth graders researched Abe Lincoln in Louanne Berryman’s class at Blair Pointe Elementary (Peru, IN).
 After thoroughly studying several aspects of his life and impact in history, the class brainstormed a list of topics related to Abe.
 Some of these included childhood, cabin, travel, Mary Todd, Civil War, Emancipation Proclamation, Gettysburg Address, and his assassination.
 Students then selected one of these topics to research further in order to write a report.

 However, Louanne upped the “fun factor” by changing the audience and format of the final product.
 Instead of writing their reports to the teacher to demonstrate knowledge learned, she had them each write their essays as part of a bigger class book that would be bound professionally and sent to the Lincoln Museum.
-(Download sample pages.)
+Download sample pages.

 NOTE: For more information on how to get a class book published for free, see what Studentreasures Publishing has to offer.
-Download an order form here.

-(Grades 5-12) Multi-Genre Research
+Multi-Genre Research (Grades 5-12)

 Instead of producing a single report, students could separate the information into multiple, smaller formats.
 Charlene Crouch at Selma Elementary (Selma, IN) integrated a variety of writing genres within her students’ research projects on U.S. states.
 Requiring specific types of information and facts, students had to present the required data within a variety of genres.
-(Download a fifth grade student example on Colorado.)
+Download a fifth grade student example on Colorado.
 The students’ final multi-genre projects each included: